 Is ABC itself enforcing the closure of the bars and restaurants?

 The Department’s goal is to achieve voluntary compliance from its licensees.
-ABC will be contacting bars and restaurants that are allowing on-site consumption of alcoholic beverages and meals.
+ABC will be contacting bars and restaurants that are allowing on-site consumption of alcoholic beverages.
 If businesses continue to put public health and safety at risk by not following the guidance provided, and if circumstances warrant it, the Department may pursue disciplinary action against their ABC license.

 Does a police chief, sheriff, mayor, or other local official have the authority to suspend the enforcement of state law?